kluivert-queiroz/slim-realtime-chat/README.md

 You can view the demo [here](http://slim-realtime-chat.herokuapp.com)
 ## QuickStart
-Clone the project and just run
+Clone the project, copy `client/.env.example` to `client/.env` and just run ` docker-compose up
-`
-docker-compose up
 `